wix-incubator/angular-tree-control/README.md

 We have tried a number of tree controls built for angular and experience a of issues with each.
 As a result we decided to build a new tree control with the following design guidelines

-- isolated scope - the tree control should not pollute the scope it is rendered at
+- Isolated scope - the tree control should not pollute the scope it is rendered at
-- do not change the tree data - some tree implementations mark on the tree data the selection and expansion of nodes
+- Does not change the tree data - some tree implementations mark on the tree data the selection and expansion of nodes
-- allow customization of the tree node label using the angular way - as an angular template
+- Allows customization of the tree node label using the angular way - as an angular template
-- support large trees with minimal overhead
+- Supports large trees with minimal overhead
-- react to changes in the tree data, updating the tree as required
+- Reacts to changes in the tree data, updating the tree as required
-- support css styling - we provide three built in styles and allowing to add more
+- Supports css styling, with three built in styles

 ## Installation